Nagaraju-Gongolla/keep-note-practice-code/assignment-solution-step2/readme.md

 - Right-click on the Assignment select Run As -> Run on Server to run your Assignment.
 - Right-click on the Assignment select Run As -> JUnit Test to run your Assignment.

+For Traditional Spring MVC (WAR Deployment)
+If you're using Spring MVC and want to deploy to an external server like Tomcat:
+🔧 Setup Tomcat in IntelliJ
+- Install Tomcat Plugin- Go to File > Settings > Plugins
+- Search for Tomcat and TomEE Integration and install it

+below steps need to follow
+- Add Tomcat Server- Go to Run > Edit Configurations
+- Click + > Tomcat Server > Local
+- Set the Tomcat Home directory
+- Under Deployment, click + > Artifact and select your WAR

+- Build WAR Artifact- Go to File > Project Structure > Artifacts
+- Add a new Web Application: Exploded artifact
+- Include your compiled classes and resources

+- Run the Server- Click the green run button or press Shift + F10